clairekardas/besties_uno_bot/README.md

 - Install requirements (using a `virtualenv` is recommended): `pip install -r requirements.txt`

 You can change some gameplay parameters like turn times, minimum amount of players and default gamemode in `config.json`.
-Current gamemodes available: classic, fast and wild.
-Check the details with the `/modes` command.
+Current gamemodes available: classic, fast, wild rainbow and text!
+Important: the rainbow mode is still under development 🚧  Check the details with the `/modes` command.

 Then run the bot with `python3 bot.py`.